colepuls/DK-App/README.md

 ### 🤖 **AI Dream Assistant**
 - **Dream Interpretation**: Get AI-powered insights about your dreams
-- **Voice Questions**: Ask questions about your dreams using natural speech
 - **Personalized Analysis**: Receive tailored interpretations based on your dream patterns
 - **Pattern Recognition**: AI identifies recurring themes and symbols